-PROMYS for Teachers is a collaboration of Boston University's Department of Mathematics with the Education Development Center in Waltham, Massachusetts.
-Together we are working to promote what we call a "culture of exploration" in secondary school mathematics classrooms.
+PROMYS for Teachers (PfT) is a collaboration between Boston University's Department of Mathematics and the Education Development Center (EDC) in Waltham, Massachusetts.
+Together, we are working to promote a "culture of exploration" in secondary school mathematics classrooms.
 Our experience proves that the joys of exploration and discovery can be experienced by secondary school students and teachers in ways that are not all that different from what a seasoned mathematics researcher experiences.
-Moreover, teachers who have such experiences in their backgrounds are better prepared to encourage independent inquiry among their own students.
-Reports from former PROMYS teachers confirm that all students benefit from this kind of instruction, not just the most talented ones.
+Moreover, teachers who have such experiences are better prepared to encourage independent inquiry among their own students.
+Reports from PfT alumni confirm that all students benefit from this kind of instruction, not just the most talented ones.

-The PROMYS program has been influential in the development of several other significant initiatives, including a Master's Degree in Mathematics for Teaching at Boston University, Focus on Mathematics, and Math for America Boston.
+The PROMYS program has been influential in the development of several other significant initiatives, including a Master of Mathematics for Teaching degree at Boston University, Focus on Mathematics, and Math for America Boston.

-Focus on Mathematics is an NSF-funded Math and Science Partnership of five school districts, three universities, and a R&D institution (EDC) centered at Boston University and founded on the principles of PROMYS.
+Focus on Mathematics is a National Science Foundation (NSF) Math and Science Partnership of five school districts, three universities, and a R&D institution (EDC) centered at Boston University and founded on the principles of PROMYS.
 The partnership has developed a portfolio of programs including academic year seminars, colloquia, summer institutes, math fairs, school-based study groups with core involvement of mathematicians, and degree programs, including PROMYS for Teachers.

-Math for America Boston, founded in 2010, is a partnership with Boston University (BU) and the Massachusetts Institute of Technology (MIT)/Wellesley Scheller Teacher Education Program (STEP), with support from the National Science Foundation’s Robert Noyce Scholarship Program and private foundations.
-MfA Boston’s mission is to improve mathematics education in greater Boston public secondary schools by recruiting, training and retaining talented mathematics teachers.
-All participants will begin their program with the six-week PfT immersion experience.
-Over time, we expect these teachers to build ongoing communities of mathematically expert master teachers who will contribute to enriching the intellectual landscape of math teachers working in Boston area schools.
+Math for America (MfA) Boston, founded in 2010, is a partnership between Boston University, Boston College, Education Development Center, and the Massachusetts Institute of Technology (MIT)/Wellesley Scheller Teacher Education Program (STEP), with support from NSF's Robert Noyce Scholarship Program, private donors, and private foundations.
+MfA Boston’s mission is to improve mathematics education in greater Boston public secondary schools by recruiting, training, and retaining talented mathematics teachers.
+All participants begin their program with the six-week PfT immersion experience.
+MfA Boston is building an ongoing community of mathematically expert master teachers and teaching fellows who contribute to enriching the intellectual landscape of all math teachers working in Boston-area schools.